vgaysin1/AI-in-RStudio/airway-package-API.md

 Welcome to gander-assisted data analysis in RStudio.
 This course is designed to show you how to utilize LLMs in the context of your RStudio environment.

 **Gander and Ellmer tools**

 Gander and ellmer perform different jobs, and neither one is the AI model itself.
 - `ellmer` is the underlying client package that connects R to various LLM providers.
 It knows how to speak to a model and handles the mechanics of communication, including authentication and streaming responses token by token It supports major backend providers such as Anthropic, OpenAI, Google, Ollama, and others.
 - `gander` is an R package that integrates an AI assistant in your RStudio session and is aware of the objects in your active session.
 It gathers context from your R environment - such as the objects in your environment, the column names and types in your data frames, the code around your cursor - and hands that context to an ellmer chat.

 **Pick your path: Hosted vs. Local**

 You have two primary paths for running models in RStudio in this course.
-Choose the path that best fits your security, budget, and hardware constraings.
-You can easily switch between them later with only minor changes to your data processing and analysis scripts.
+Choose the path that best fits your security, budget, and hardware constraints.

 | Feature | Hosted API| Local (Ollama)|
 | :--| :--|:--|